 This committee should develop and implement a comprehensive plan for the recruitment and retention of members.

-Club Public Relations
+Club Public Image

 This committee should develop and implement plans to provide the public with information about Rotary and to promote the club's service projects and activities.